alexarne/Lookback-FACEIT/README.md

 Type 2 usernames and click "Search" to view the 2 user's most recent mutual matches.
 At the bottom, click "Load More" to view older mutual matches, if there are any.

-The usernames are not case sensitive but if two or more users exist with the same letters, it will prioritize a true match if it exists, orsettle for the first matching user if a true match does not exist.
+The usernames are not case sensitive but if two or more users exist with the same letters, it will prioritize a true match if it exists, or settle for the first matching user if a true match does not exist.

 ## Use Case